jdhidal/App-Node/README.md

 # Proyect in Node.js 🌎

 This is a basic program in Node.js that displays a "Hello World" message on the web.
-The project uses Docker and has also been deployed on Heroku
+The project uses Docker and has also been deployed on Heroku using the `test` branch.

 ## Prerequisites